changesets/changesets/.changeset/hungry-spiders-check.md

 "@changesets/cli": patch
 ---

-Add a new line at the end of the default config file when invoking `changeset init`.
+Add a new line at the end of the default config file generated when invoking `changeset init`.